quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950.md

 
 
 2 years ago
 This is the worst bank I have ever been in.
 I went in there to take care of some of my mothers accounts as she passed away.
 First you can never get an appointment.
-Today one of their “trainees “Marcella, got in my face for some reason.
-She claimed I was “looking “ at her.
+Today one of their "trainees "Marcella, got in my face for some reason.
+She claimed I was "looking " at her.
 Looking at her!?!
-I was already under enough stress having to deal with my moms passing, then I had to put up with this women’s extreme rudeness.
+I was already under enough stress having to deal with my moms passing, then I had to put up with this women's extreme rudeness.
 She needs to take a course in people skills.
-I hope I don’t ever have to go in this establishment again
+I hope I don't ever have to go in this establishment again

 
 4